fbpx

 1. Liarsville Gold Rush Trail Camp

-While you’re getting your grub on, enjoy some Gold Rush era comedies starring a troupe of enthusiastic performers.
-There are also plenty of authentic artifacts sprinkled around the property to keep all you history buffs intrigued.
+While you’re getting your grub on, enjoy some Gold Rush-era comedies starring a troupe of enthusiastic performers.
+Plenty of authentic artifacts are sprinkled around the property to intrigue all you history buffs.

 Liarsville hosts its “Salmon Bake” between May 1 – September 30 every year.
-Typically this show lasts about 2 hours and costs between $44-$59 per person.
-Check out Alaska’s official tourism webpage to find out more on this fun event.
+Check out Alaska’s official tourism webpage to learn more about this fun event.

 2. Port of Skagway